Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-If the purchase order is used as a legal document for showing a company’s intention to buy or services, a bill of materials is an extended list of raw materials, components, and instructions required to build, manufacture, or repair a particular product or service.
+Additionally, if the purchase order is utilized as a legal document to demonstrate a company’s intent to buy goods or services, the bill of materials becomes an expanded list of raw materials, components, and instructions necessary to construct, manufacture, or repair a specific product or service.

 The list is complete with diagrams and lists of the materials needed to build or repair a specific product, with each part listed down with specifications and pricing so that the procurement team and supplier have a better understanding of what the company needs.

-Similar to a purchase order, the BOM or bill of materials provide you, the procurement manager, a single record of the materials, components, and assembly instructions that go together with the product.
-This, in turn, ensures that your company has the items that are needed in-house and that these parts come in enough quantities when finally needed.
+Similar to a purchase order, the BOM provides the procurement manager with a single record of the materials, components, and assembly instructions that are needed for a product.
+This ensures that the company has the necessary items in-house and that these parts are available in sufficient quantities when needed.

 Having a BOM also prevents inventory issues and production delays.
 Your company is able to continue producing or manufacturing the products needed because having a BOM always keeps your inventory stocked with the supplies needed.